 - Communicate regularly with the Silver Paw coordinator to share updates or any concerns or questions in regard to the foster animal’s health or behavior.

 - Coordinate any medical appointments and provide transport for the foster animal with the Silver Paw coordinator.

 - Make the decision with the ARL veterinary/medical staff on when to euthanasia is appropriate to end suffering.

-- Complete foster application process, sign foster home agreement.
+- Complete the application process and sign foster home agreement.

 Sponsor a Silver Paw Senior Pet

 If you are unable to foster but would like to sponsor a Silver Paw Senior Pet or the program here are some ways you can help:

 - Sponsor a foster by helping with medical costs and supplies needed.